 LEIZ Fellow Simon Telian just recently launched Bountly, a new e-commerce start-up in Cape Town, South Africa.
 Together with his team he aims to tackle the South African unemployment crisis with a free online platform connecting service seekers with service providers in a secure peer-to-peer reviewed environment.
 In an interview with Dr Lennart Brand, Managing Director of the Leadership Excellence Institute Zeppelin | LEIZ, Telian explains what Bountly is all about.

-Lennart Brand: Establishing a start-up business in South Africa – not exactly an obvious career choice for a young final-year student at Zeppelin University.
+Lennart Brand: Establishing a start-up business in South Africa – not exactly an obvious career choice for a young alumnus and fellowship holder at Zeppelin University.
 What was it that gave you the idea?

 Simon Telian: The idea arose when we were examining the South African economy as a whole.
 We looked at the future of South Africa, and we realized youth unemployment and access to the labour market are – and are set to remain – massive issues.
 People in South Africa are constantly looking for a secondary or primary income.
 Migrant workers seek to make a part-time living, people try to gain work experience, full-time mothers seek part-time work and underprivileged individuals aim at building a solid band of recommendations to prove themselves.
 We established Bountly to bridge that gap in the market, to provide a solution on a short-term or permanent basis.